 The HSE (Health & Safety Executive) have issued Technical Bulletin 101 on this matter which includes the following statement from HETAS the independent body for official testing and approval of solid fuel burning appliances:

-The only positively safe and reliable way to proceed, when solid fuel back boiler is no longer needed and the customer wants to continue using the fireplace, is to totally remove the back boiler installation by breaking up the chamber that used to carry the hot water system and removing any pipe work.
+The only positively safe and reliable way to proceed, when a solid fuel back boiler is no longer needed and the customer wants to continue using the fireplace, is to totally remove the back boiler installation by breaking up the chamber that used to carry the hot water system and removing any pipe work.
 When an open fire is left in use (or could be brought back into use) a replacement Milner fire back needs to be installed to ensure that the fire can be safely used.

 Similarly, a “wet” solid fuel room heater or stove with boiler should not be operated after the water supply to the boiler has been disconnected.
 These appliances are not designed to be used without water circulation and there could be serious safety issues if they are misused.